DNP-NA Frequently Asked Questions

 Q: Do I need to live or relocate to California?

-A: Clinical rotations and on-site course will be in California.
-Students will need to make arrangements to be on campus or at clinical sites in California.
+A: Clinical rotations are primarily throughout California but the program does maintain supplemental out of State sites.
+Students will need to make arrangements to be on campus or at clinical sites.

 Clinical placements